-All coursework in the program must be completed with a grade of 'C' or higher to qualify for any certificates or degrees in Information Technology.
-The Networking & Convergence Technologies program certificates are available as stand-alone certificates or students may complete them while progressing towards the A.A.S. degree.
+All coursework in the program must be completed with grades of 'C' or higher to qualify for any certificates or degrees.
+Networking & Convergence Technologies program certificates are available as standalone certificates or they can be applied to the A.A.S. degree.